Taksin's reunification of Siam: Battle of Phosamton

-With the capture of two Burmese garrisons at Thonburi and Phosamton by Phraya Tak in November 1767, the Burmese occupation of Lower Central Siam was virtually eliminated and Phraya Tak took control of the area.
-Phraya Tak stayed at the house of the deceased Suki, where he received submission from Phraya Thibetbodi the most senior of the remaining Ayutthaya nobles in Phosamton.
-Phraya Tak found the surviving members of the former royal dynasty and the nobility at Phosamton to be in a deplorable state.
+With the capture of two Burmese garrisons at Thonburi and Phosamton in November 1767, Taksin effectively ended the Burmese occupation of Lower Central Siam and assumed control over the region.
+Taksin stayed at the house of the deceased Suki, where he received submission from Phraya Thibetbodi the most senior of the remaining Ayutthaya nobles in Phosamton.
+Taksin found the surviving members of the former royal dynasty and the nobility at Phosamton to be in a deplorable state.
 Two princesses had already died from illness and poor living conditions.
-Phraya Tak then ordered the body of the former king Ekathat to be exhumed and given an abbreviated proper royal cremation ceremonies.
-Phraya Tak rode an elephant to take a look on the city of Ayutthaya.
+Taksin then ordered the body of the former king Ekkathat to be exhumed and given an abbreviated proper royal cremation ceremonies.
+He rode an elephant to take a look on the city of Ayutthaya.
 He found the former Siamese royal city to be in ruins, with human corpses and bones scattering around.
-Phraya Tak initially intended to restore Ayutthaya as the capital city of Siam.
-However, according to Thai chronicles, that night, Phraya Tak slept at the Ayutthayan royal palace.
+Taksin initially intended to restore Ayutthaya as the capital city of Siam.
+However, according to Thai chronicles, that night, he slept at the Ayutthayan royal palace.
 He dreamt that the former kings of Ayutthaya dismissed him and urged him to leave Ayutthaya.
-Phraya Tak then decided that Ayutthaya was too ruinous to be restored in a short period of time as he needed a defendable fortress against possible Burmese repercussions.
-Realizing that Ayutthaya would be difficult to defend against the Burmese, Phraya Tak made the Thonburi port-town near the mouth of Chaophraya his base and capital with close proximity to the sea.
+Taksin then decided that Ayutthaya was too ruinous to be restored in a short period of time as he needed a defendable fortress against possible Burmese repercussions.
+Realizing that Ayutthaya would be difficult to defend against the Burmese, Taksin made the Thonburi port-city near the Chao Phraya delta his base and capital with close proximity to the sea.

 Enthronement of King Taksin

-Phraya Tak initially intended to reestablish Ayutthaya as his capital.
-For strategic reasons, however, Phraya Tak decided not to make his base at Ayutthaya.
+Taksin initially intended to reestablish Ayutthaya as his capital.
+For strategic reasons, however, Taksin decided not to make his base at Ayutthaya.
 One of the reason for his decision was the vast destruction inflicted on the former royal city of Ayutthaya itself.
-Phraya Tak founded Thonburi as his new capital, only twenty kilometers from the Gulf of Siam, to be a suitable port for commerce.
+Taksin founded Thonburi as his new capital, only twenty kilometers from the Gulf of Siam, to be a suitable port for commerce.
 There had been a fort (modern Wichaiprasit fort) built by the French at Thonburi in the seventeenth century.
-Phraya Tak constructed the Thonburi Palace to be his residence just at the fort.
-Phraya Tak performed the coronation ceremony on December 28, 1767 at the Thonburi Palace.
-His regnal name was Boromaraja IV but he was known posthumously and popularly as King Taksin—combining his former title Phraya Tak and his personal name Sin.
-However, the new capital of Thonburi was left bare until 1771 when he king ordered the city moat to be dug and the city wall was erected from the coral tree timber.
+Taksin constructed the Thonburi Palace to be his residence just at the fort.
+Taksin performed the coronation ceremony on December 28, 1767 at the Thonburi Palace.
+His regnal name was Boromaraja IV but he was known posthumously and popularly as King Taksin—combining his former title Phraya Tak and the birth name Sin.
+However, the new capital of Thonburi was left bare until 1771 when the king ordered the city moat to be dug and the city wall was erected from the coral tree timber.